-This paper investigates whether equity analysts are subject to in-group favoritism when forecasting earnings of firms.
-Specifically, we argue that equity analysts may have less favorable views about firms that are not headed by CEOs of their own "group.''
-We define groups based on gender, ethnicity, and political attitudes.
-Examining analysts' earnings forecasts we find that, compared to female analysts, male analysts have lower earnings forecasts and worse stock recommendations for firms headed by female CEOs than of firms headed by male CEOs.
-As a result, earnings surprises of firms headed by female CEOs are systematically upward biased.
-Results are very similar if we define in-groups based on ethnicity or political attitudes.
-Analysts' "buy'' and "sell'' recommendations are also biased towards their own in-group.
-Examining cumulative abnormal returns (CARs) surrounding earnings announcements, we do not find that the market undoes this bias.
+This paper shows that equity analysts exhibit in-group favoritism and have less-favorable views about firms headed by out-of-group CEOs.
+Using gender to identify group, we find that, compared with female analysts, male analysts have lower earnings forecasts and worse stock recommendations for firms headed by female CEOs than for firms headed by male CEOs.
+Consequently, earnings surprises for firms headed by female CEOs are upward biased.
+Results are similar when we define in-groups based on race/ethnicity or political attitudes.
+Examining market reaction around earnings announcements, we find that market participants do not compensate for this bias.

 JEL Classification: G02, G14, G24